Verifiable affirmative action in centralized school admissions: Nash Equilibrium Analysis of Sequential Mechanisms

-First, $ \mu $ must be individually rational, because it is never optimal for a student to include unacceptable schools in her reported preferences.
+We show that no deviation is profitable.
+For any $i$ and any school $s$ with $sP_i\mu(i)$ (or every acceptable $s$ if $\mu(i)=\emptyset$), stability implies: (i) the reserved seats for type $\tau(i)$ at $s$ are occupied by same-type students with strictly higher priority, so no stage-1 strategy admits $i$ to $s$; (ii) consequently, no deviation changes the open-seat quota at $s$ in stage~2; (iii) all open seats at $s$ are occupied by students with strictly higher priority, so no stage-2 strategy admits $i$ to $s$.

-Second, $ \mu $ must be reserve-non-wasteful.
-If there exists a student-school pair $(i, s)$ such that $ s P_i \mu(i) $ and $ |\mu^{r\tau(i)}(s)|<q^{\tau(i)}_s $, it means that $ s $ does not reject any student of type $ \tau(i) $ in stage 2.
-Then, $i$ can deviate to the strategy of reporting null preferences in stage 1 and reporting only $ s $ as acceptable in stage 2.
-In stage 1, all other students must weakly benefit from $ i $'s deviation.
-So, the set of participating students in stage 2 weakly shrinks, implying that $ s $ must still have unfilled reserved seats for type $ \tau(i) $.
-Then, $ i $ must be admitted by $ s $ in stage 2 after deviation.
+(\textbf{SeqOR}) Recall that stage~1 allocates open seats and stage~2 allocates reserved seats.
+The proof that every non-wasteful NE outcome $\mu$ is stable follows the same structure as SeqRO with stages interchanged.

-Finally, $ \mu $ must not create justified envy.
-Suppose that a student $ i $ has justified envy towards another $ j $.
-If $t^{\mu}_j=o$, $ i $ can deviate to the strategy of reporting only school $ \mu(j) $ as acceptable in stage 1.
-Suppose that $ i $ is not admitted by $ \mu(j) $ after deviation.
-Then, in stage 1, all other students must weakly benefit from $ i $'s deviation, implying that the students admitted by $ \mu(j) $ have weakly lower priorities than before.
-However, this means that $ i $ should be admitted by $ \mu(j) $, which is a contradiction.
-So, $ i $ must be admitted by $ \mu(j) $ after deviation.
+\textit{Reserve-non-wastefulness.} Suppose there exists a pair $(i,s)$ such that $sP_i\mu(i)$ and $|\mu^{r\tau(i)}(s)|<q^{\tau(i)}_s$.
+Let $i$ deviate to reporting no acceptable school in stage~1 and only $s$ in stage~2.
+DA monotonicity implies the applicant set in stage 2 weakly shrinks, so $s$ still has unfilled reserved seats for type $\tau(i)$ and admits $i$.
+Contradiction.